 The Resident Care Center and its staff are designed to provide all the health care needs residents may have, on campus.
 There’s even in-house pharmacy services available, that can provide same-day pickup for medications, 90 day supply of medications as allowed by insurance, vacation medication supply, and weekly medication “blister packs” that can make keeping medications organized easier.

-If you want to learn more about resident care at Kendal-Crosslands Communities, just give us a call at (844) 907- 1800 for more information.
+If you want to learn more about resident care at Kendal-Crosslands Communities, just give us a call at (844) 907- 1800 for more information, or click here to find out more about Personal Care at Kendal-Crosslands Communities.